 Developed by Mary Young Bear.
 Workshops on basket making, twined bags, cattail mats, bone dice and wooden bowl/spoon carving.
 Held at the powwow grounds September 21-22, 2019.

-Developed by Mark Edwards and Ursula Ruedenberg.
+A KHOI Radio Series developed by Mark Edwards and Ursula Ruedenberg.
 Three, hour-long programs covering the themes of BeWildReWild.
-To be aired in December 2019.
+To be aired in December 2020.

 Coordinated by Leland Searles.
 Theme of Cores – Corridors – Communities.
 Resulting in computerized mapping of the Iowa River Corridor.
 Ready to display in September 2019.

 Produced by Sydney Pursel.
 Focus on the benefits of TRUSTING WILDNESS.
 Two large paintings illustrating BIG RIVER CONNECTIVITY.
 Ready for display in December 2019.